 Spectral graph theory makes use of tools from linear algebra to study the eigenvalue spectrum of networks.
 The spectrum can give information from resiliency, to connectedness, to controllability, and is widely used for signal processing and machine learning on networks and graphs.

-I have developed tools to estimate the spectrum of arbitrary networks of dynamical agents (such as robots or power facilities) using few measurements, even in the presence of external inputs.More Info
+I have developed tools to estimate the spectrum of arbitrary networks of dynamical agents (such as robots or power facilities) with best-in-class data efficiency, even in the presence of external inputs.More Info